cltl/ma-ml4nlp-labs/README.md

 is the main directory for finding notebooks and scripts.
 This is the only directory you should submit when submitting your code.

-It currently has two subfolders:
+It currently has three subfolders:
-/settings : for configuration files or other files with fixed definitions that support your code /assignment1 : where you will find three notebooks that support Assignment 1
+/settings : for configuration files or other files with fixed definitions that support your code /assignment1 : where you will find a notebook that support Assignment 1 (basic_system.ipynb) as well as a notebook from an old assignment that may contain useful functions (evaluation_assignment_2019_2022.ipynb)
+/assignment2: where you will find a notebook supporting Assignment 2 /assignment3: where you will find a notebook supporting feature ablation analysis as well as code for two advanced systems /bert4ner: a repository with code to train Bert for NERC

 /data